Application components

 htmy.Component

-if the layout is a method of a class), the data / properties of the layout that are returned by the pages or layouts this layout directly wraps. - The
+if the layout is a method of a class), the data / properties of the layout that are returned by the pages or layouts this layout directly wraps.layout

-variable can have additional arguments (position or keyword and keyword-only, but not positional-only).
+can have additional arguments (position or keyword and keyword-only, but not positional-only).
 These arguments must be FastAPI dependencies.
-They will be automatically resolved during each request. - Returning a tuple or a list from a layout is not allowed unless the value is a
+They will be automatically resolved during each request.- Returning a tuple or a list from a layout is not allowed unless the value is a

 htmy.ComponentSequence